Skip to main content

 Freshmen and students in good standing are admitted directly into the major.
 At the end of their fourth semester, students apply to be admitted to the professional level of the major.

-In order for social work majors at WVU, its branch campuses, or 2+2 program students to attain professional social work status, they must meet the B.S.W. program’s admission criteria, complete a formal application for admission, and have their application approved by the School of Social Work B.S.W.
+In order for social work majors at WVU, its branch campuses, or 2+2 program students to attain professional social work status, they must meet the B.S.W. program’s professional level admission criteria, complete a formal petition for admission, and have their petition approved by the School of Social Work B.S.W.
 Admission Committee.
 The process is competitive, and students are selectively admitted to the advanced level of the program for their final two years of education, which includes the upper-division courses in social work.

 To be eligible for admission to the advanced level and become professional social work majors, students must meet the following minimum criteria:

-• Complete fifty-eight credit hours by the conclusion of the semester during which application to the professional major is made
+• Complete fifty-eight credit hours by the conclusion of the spring semester before the student intends to begin the professional upper-division courses in the fall semester.

-• Earn a C or better in SOWK 147 and SOWK 151 (Students may be enrolled in one or both of these courses at the time of application to the professional major; additionally, students applying to the program through the 2+2 arrangement or as transfers from another institution can replace the SOWK 147 course with another minority course pre-approved by the BSW Program Director).
+• Earn a C or better in SOWK 147 and SOWK 151 (Students may be enrolled in one or both of these courses at the time of petition to the professional major; additionally, students petitioning to the program through the 2+2 arrangement or as transfers from another institution can replace the SOWK 147 course with another minority course pre-approved by the BSW Program Director).

-• Successful completion of at least 75% of the General Education Curriculum Objectives by the conclusion of the semester during which application to the advanced level is made.
+• Successful completion of at least 75% of the General Education Foundation Objectives by the conclusion of the semester during which petition to the advanced level is made.

-Applications are reviewed in January for entry to the advanced level, professional social work major the following fall semester.
+Petitions are reviewed in January for entry to the upper-division, professional social work major the following fall semester.

 The School of Social Work does not give academic credit for work or life-experience.